benduong2001/nyc_traffic_flask/README.md

 pip install polars
 pip install pyarrow
 ```
-Activate the environment; fork the project locally and run the run.py file with argument "setupdisplay" one time only (it will take ~20 minutes)
+Activate the environment; clone the project locally and run the run.py file with argument "setupdisplay" one time only (it will take ~20 minutes).
 ```
 conda activate geoenv
 git clone https://github.com/benduong2001/nyc_traffic_flask.git